libretro/docs/docs/library/puae.md

 PUAE tries to continue where E-UAE left off.
 PUAE versioning is based on the merged WinUAE version.

-E-UAE is an Amiga emulator, a program that allows you to run software designed for Amiga computers on other platforms, such as Linux or Mac OS.
-It is based on UAE, the original Ubiquitous Amiga Emulator, and WinUAE, the Windows version of UAE.
-While it owes a huge debt to these two great projects, E-UAE diverges from both, aiming to improve performance and features on a variety of host platforms.

 The PUAE core have been authored by

 - UAE Team